retrosight/rest/documentation-template.md

 #### Request

-Showing developers exactly what they can expect when using [curl](https://curl.haxx.se) is perhaps the simplest way to complete this portion of the documentation.
+Showing developers exactly what they can expect in request and response values when using is perhaps the simplest way to complete this portion of the documentation.

 ```
 GET https://example.com/stores/123